[ Image Credit solarviews.com ]

-The user voice was very active in the previous months, and many users including myself were requesting if MABS will be updated to support Windows Server 2016.
+The user’s voice was very active in the previous months, and many users including myself were requesting if MABS will be updated to support Windows Server 2016.

 Microsoft is listening to us, and today (May 31st, 2017), they released the second version of Microsoft Azure Backup Server (a.k.a Venus 2) which support Windows Server 2016 and SQL Server 2016 SP1.

-As mentioned in my previous post, Microsoft Azure Backup server inherits the same functionality of System Center Data Protection Manager (SCDPM) for workloads backup, so if you are familiar with SCDPM, MABS looks very similar.
+As mentioned in my previous post, the Microsoft Azure Backup server inherits the same functionality as System Center Data Protection Manager (SCDPM) for workloads backup, so if you are familiar with SCDPM, MABS looks very similar.
 However, MABS does not provide protection on tapes nor can integrate with any System Center component, so if you need System Center integration then you need the full SCDPM license for that.
-Besides this, MABS v2 comes without a System Center license, and is free to download.
+Besides this, MABS v2 comes without a System Center license and is free to download.
 Did I say free?
 Yes, it’s FREE!
-I believe the vast majority of customers will choose Microsoft Azure Backup Server, and saving on System Center licensing.
+I believe the vast majority of customers will choose Microsoft Azure Backup Server, and save on System Center licensing.

 With Microsoft Azure Backup Server V1 and V2, you can protect application workloads such as Hyper-V VMs, Microsoft SQL Server, SharePoint Server, Microsoft Exchange, and Windows clients to:

-- Disk (D2D), giving high RTOs for tier 1 workloads, short-term protection.
+- Disk (D2D), giving high RTOs for tier 1 workloads, and short-term protection.

 - Azure (D2D2C) for long-term online protection.

-As of this writing, MABS V2 also support VMware VM backups but in test environment only.
+As of this writing, MABS V2 also supports VMware VM backups but in a test environment only.

 With the support of Windows Server 2016, Microsoft Azure Backup Server V2 leverages an important feature introduced in Windows Server 2016 Hyper-V called Resilient Change Tracking (RCT).
 For more information about RCT, please check the following article.